Foot and ankle bones

-A broken ankle is an injury to the bone.
-You may experience a broken ankle during a car crash or from a simple misstep or fall, or from direct trauma during a car crash, for example.
+A broken or fractured ankle is an injury to the bone.
+You may experience a broken ankle from a twisting injury from a simple misstep or fall, or from direct trauma during a car crash, for example.

 The seriousness of a broken ankle varies.
 Fractures can range from tiny cracks in your bones to breaks that pierce your skin.